Spelman College: New student orientation

 All new Spelman students are required to attend a six-day new student orientation (NSO) in August immediately before the fall semester begins.
 NSO includes events, workshops, and sessions designed to teach new Spelmanites about the mission, history, culture, traditions, and sisterhood of Spelman College; students are also given information on how to successfully matriculate to Spelman Women (graduates), such as registration, advisement, placement, and planning class schedules.
 NSO is led by student orientation leaders known as PALs (Peer Assistant Leaders) and Spelman alumnae.
 During NSO, new students are required to remain on campus at all times; any leave must be approved by PALs.

 White attire tradition

-One of Spelman's oldest traditions are Spelmanites wearing "respectable and conservative" white attire to designated formal events on campus.
+One of Spelman's oldest traditions is for Spelmanites to wear "respectable and conservative" white attire to designated formal events on campus.
 The tradition began in the early 1900s when it was customary for women to wear white dresses when attending formal events.
-White attire is worn today for several annual events, and graduating seniors wear white attire underneath their graduation gowns for Class Day and Commencement.
+White is worn today to several annual events, and graduating seniors wear white clothing underneath their graduation gowns for Class Day and Commencement.
 In 2009, My Sister's Closet was established on campus by the Student Government Association for alumnae and current students to donate white attire for Spelman students.